LEAGUE7QC/LEAGUE7QC.github.io/docs/seasonal-guidelines.md

 ## 1. Introduction

-This document outlines the comprehensive structure, rules, and guidelines that govern LEAGUE7 operations.
-Our league is designed to provide a challenging, fair, and exciting competitive environment for players of all skill levels, while fostering a strong sense of community among Quidditch Champions players.
+This document outlines the comprehensive structure, rules, and guidelines that govern league operations.
+LEAGUE7 is designed to provide a challenging, fair, and exciting competitive environment for players of all skill levels, while fostering a strong sense of community among Quidditch Champions players.

-LEAGUE7 operates in alignment with the official seasons of Quidditch Champions, ensuring that our competition remains fresh and relevant to the game's evolving meta.
-Each LEAGUE7 season is divided into two phases: the O.W.L.s (Ordinary Wizarding Levels), which serve as our qualifying round, and the N.E.W.T.s (Nastily Exhausting Wizarding Test), where the top teams compete for the championship.
+We operate in alignment with the official seasons of Quidditch Champions, ensuring that the competition remains fresh and relevant to the game's evolving meta.
+Each LEAGUE7 season is divided into two phases:
+- The O.W.L.s (Ordinary Wizarding Levels), which serve as our qualifying round, and,
+- The N.E.W.T.s (Nastily Exhausting Wizarding Test), where the top 7 teams compete for the championship.

 The following guidelines have been carefully crafted to ensure a balanced, competitive, and enjoyable experience for all participants.
 Please read through these rules thoroughly and join us in creating a fun league experience.